ravishverma/ravishverma.github.io/projects/udacityDataVis/README.md

 ### Feedbacks

-_Format of display is really nice.
+_"Format of display is really nice.
 What seems off are the choice of colors.
-Some of the flight routes are really thin and do not get observed as easily_ - *Friend 1*
+Some of the flight routes are really thin and do not get observed as easily"_ - **Friend 1**

-_There is no take away for a lazy visitor.
+_"There is no take away for a lazy visitor.
 Only way to get numeric detail is to hover over the graphics.
-Also, the layout is different on my tablet and my desktop_ - *Friend 2*
+Also, the layout is different on my tablet and my desktop"_ - **Friend 2**

-_It would become more attention grabing if an overall summary is shown to visitors during landing._ - *Friend 3*
+_"It would become more attention grabing if an overall summary is shown to visitors during landing."_ - **Friend 3**